lifeng-yin/cs-club-lesson/slides.md

     if n == 1: return 1
     if n == 2: return 2

-    # Divide into 2 scenarios and solve recursively:
+    # Taking a 1-step and a 2-step,
-    # Taking a 1-step and a 2-step, then sum the results
+    # then sum the results
     # Eg. climb(4) = climb(3) + climb(2)
     return climbStairsRecursive(n - 1) + climbStairsRecursive(n - 2)
 ```